The police can only search you or your property if:

 - you let them in

-- the police officer needs to stop a ‘breach of the peace’, for example, a fight
+- the police officer needs to stop a ‘ of the peace’, for example, a fight

-- someone inside the property has breached an intervention order or breached a family violence safety notice
+- someone inside the property has breached an or a

-- someone has not followed a direction given by the police for family violence matters
+- someone has not followed a direction given by the police for matters

 - the police officer has a reasonable belief that someone has assaulted or threatened to assault a family member